 Nausea, vomiting, anxiety, panic, muscle tremors, fever, and insomnia are classic withdrawal signs.
 They can also include:

 - Seizures and hallucinations

-As with any black market or overseas purchase of illegal drugs, xanax users risk ingesting tainted pills that might contain any number of unknown chemicals that can create dangerous side effects.
+Unfortunately, as with any black market or overseas purchase of illegal drugs, users risk ingesting tainted pills that might contain any number of unknown chemicals that can create dangerous side effects.

 The FDA uses the NDC coding system for monitoring all drugs in the U.S. Here are the codes and quantities per bottle.